manroygood/NJIT-Thesis-Template/readme.md

 Some highlights:

-* Greatly improved structure of document and folders, with different parts separated in a logical way.
+* Greatly improved structure of the document and folders, with different parts separated in a logical way.
 * The "Publications and Presentations" listing in the **Biography** section is now entered using Bib$\TeX$, in the same file as the main bibliography, so it is formatted automatically.
 * The sample file has been completely rewritten to explain all the parts of the document, all the sub-files, and some of the formatting rules.
 Examples of all optional parts, such as the List of Symbols, are now included in the document.
 * The numbering of the appendices now conforms to GSO rules.
 There are two options, depending on whether the dissertation has one appendix or multiple appendices.